 The UICC can open a connection to a server in the terminal.
-If TCP connection is requested, the terminal issues an active OPEN request (as defined in RFC 793 [10]) to the port number given in the command at the localhost IP address (e.g. 127.0.0.1 for IPv4).
-If UDP connection is requested, the terminal will send future data as datagrams (as defined in RFC 768 [9]) to the port number given in the command at the localhost IP address (e.g. 127.0.0.1 for IPv4).
-If both cases the terminal forwards incoming/outgoing data on this port to/from the UICC.
+If a TCP connection is requested, the terminal assigns an available source port and issues an active OPEN request (as defined in RFC 793 [10]) to the port number given in the command at the localhost IP address (e.g. 127.0.0.1 for IPv4).
+If UDP connection is requested, the terminal assigns an available source port and will send future data as datagrams (as defined in

+RFC 768 [9]) to the port number given in the command at the localhost IP address (e.g. 127.0.0.1 for IPv4).
+In both cases the terminal forwards incoming/outgoing data with the allocated pair of source and destination ports to/from the UICC.